Ensembl/ensembl-genes-metadata/README.md

 ##### Fetch_annotations
 - `assembly_level_summary.csv` - Filtered assembly data binned by assembly level.
+- `assemblies.csv` - Filtered assembly data.
+- `assembly_annotation_status.csv` -Contains the status of assembly annotations, detailing the current state of each assembly.
+- `annotation_method_summary.csv` - Contains a summary of annotation methods used in the analysis.
-- `annotation.csv` - Filtered annotation data binned by annotation method.
+- `annotations.csv` - Contains filtered annotation data based on the specified criteria.
 - `yearly_summary.csv` - Number of assemblies and annotations by year.
-- - `filtered_df.csv` - Annotation dataframe.
+- `annotation_GCA_update_status.csv` - Contains the latest update status for GCAs associated with annotations, indicating if the latest version of a GCA is annotated.

 ### GUI in the browser